 3. Trained professionals will teach the concepts that they have learned to their clientele (medium term)

 4. Agricultural operations will become more sustainable (medium and long term)

 In an effort to reach as many agricultural producers and professionals as possible, the Arizona project engages agricultural and natural resources Extension professionals and provides training to them specific to their needs.
 These trained educators then, in turn, provide assistance, training, and consultations with their specific clientele and stakeholders, including NRCS, other governmental agencies, agriculture professionals and producers, and nongovernmental agencies.
 In so doing, sustainable agriculture techniques are disseminated throughout the Arizona industries.
-In 2018, Extension professionals were offered travel grants to meetings both within and outside of Arizona and one local workshop was provided.
+In 2018 and 2019, Extension professionals were offered travel grants to meetings both within and outside of Arizona and one local workshop was provided.

 Education & Outreach Initiatives